-A “Butch” describs a lesbian woman who has a gender expression that is highly “masculine”.
+A “Butch” describes a lesbian woman who has a gender expression that is highly “masculine”.
 “Lip Stick Lesbian” describes a lesbian woman who has a gender expression that appears highly “feminine”.
-Next, there are also “Gold Star Lesbians”, whom have only kissed a man, but have not had sex with a man.
+Next, there are also “Gold Star Lesbians”, whom have only kissed a man but have not had sex with a man.
 There are also, Platinum Star Lesbians, whom have never done anything sexual with a man.
 Last, there are Power Lesbians, who are wealthy, have lots of possessions and have powerful connections.

 The two gender symbols for two females united